 Applications are accepted from enrolled U.C.
 Berkeley graduate students who have advanced to candidacy within the last three years.
 Students who are currently receiving the Dissertation Completion Fellowship are not eligible for the Sultan Graduate Fellowship.

 3. The Undergraduate Scholarship Fund

 U.C.
-Berkeley undergraduates working on projects and theses related to Arab Studies are welcome to apply.
-Scholarships may be used to support research or conference travel, overseas or domestic summer Arabic language study, and/or internships.
+Berkeley undergraduates working on projects and theses related to Arab Studies may apply for scholarships to support research or conference travel, overseas or domestic summer Arabic language study, and/or internships.
 (The maximum undergraduate scholarship is $1,200.
 Note that most awards are below this level.)

 4. Other Scholarly Initiatives

-The Sultan Program accepts proposals for conferences, workshops, multi-media projects, web-sites, public radio and television projects, and collaborative and public outreach activities related to the Arab world.
+The Sultan Program accepts proposals from U.C.
+Berkeley faculty, students, and affiliates for conferences, workshops, multimedia projects, websites, public radio and television projects, and collaborative and public outreach activities related to the Arab world.
 (The maximum grant in this category is $10,000.00.)

 1. Applicants for the Visiting Scholar/Post-Doctoral Fellowships must include two letters of recommendation, including one from an advisor.

 2. Applicants for the Graduate and Undergraduate Fellowship must include two letters of recommendation, including one from the main advisor.